 Haunting Poverty: The Ethics of Cadaver Research and Economic Disparity

-What does it mean when many of the cadavers used for biomedical research are the bodies of people who never could have afforded the treatments they helped develop for those with wealthier bodies?
+What does it mean when many of the cadavers used for biomedical research are the bodies of poor people who, when alive, never could have afforded the treatments they helped develop for the wealthy?

 In the throes of grieving a loved one, many families discover cadaver donation companies when they have to seek alternative ways to cover funeral expenses.
 Although for-profit whole body donation companies do not track the income or socioeconomic data of donors, public reviews online and my own experience working as a coordinator suggest that a large majority choose to donate their bodies to science out of economic desperation.
 Medicine’s long and storied history of disparity and racial inequality continues to be built upon the bodies of impoverished people who cannot afford many of the healthcare treatments in life that their corpses have helped to develop.
 The for-profit cadaver industry is a symptom illustrating how poverty and disparity of healthcare haunt so many Americans, even in death.